 - Open the Settings app on your phone (this is for iPhone)

 - Disable Amazon Halo and or Amazon Alexa here

 The Halo app only shows up on this screen if you set up the Tone analysis feature on the app.

-In Summary, we found the overall Amazon Halo fitness tracker experience to be a very intuitive and cleverly designed experience.
+In summary, overall, we found Amazon’s Halo fitness tracker surprisingly intuitive and cleverly designed.

 What about the price tag?

-For an affordable price of $65 and six months of free lab training offerings, this is in fact a very attractive value proposition for those looking to get an easy to use, wear it and forget it type of fitness tracker.
+For an affordable price and six months of free lab training offerings, this is a desirable value proposition for those looking to get an easy-to-use, wear, and forget-it fitness tracker.

 Amazon claims it made the Halo band using a comfortable and durable material.
 We plan on wearing it continuously over a few weeks to provide you with some additional insight.